neuvector/docs/user/pages/02.deploying/06.awsmarketplace/docs.md

 ```
 https://a2647ecdxx33498948a70eea84c5-18386345695.us-west-2.elb.amazonaws.com:8443
 ```
 This is how you can access the NeuVector console from your browser on the default port 8443.
-Important: Be sure to change the admin password after initial login, if you have not already done so before deployment.

 Once logged in, you can begin to [navigate and configure NeuVector](https://open-docs.neuvector.com/navigation/navigation).